An introduction to accountancy firms in the UK and their history plus how to find a chartered accountant.

 The history and development of the large firms has been traced by accounting historian Peter Boys.
 The latest version of his work What's in a name: Firms simplified family trees on the web is published on our web site along with an A-Z index of firms contained in the trees.

 Use Find a chartered accountant to search the official ICAEW Directory of Firms online.

-The directory contains details of over 19,000 accountancy firms worldwide and can be searched by name, location, specialisation and sector.
+The directory contains details of more than 21,000 accountancy firms worldwide and can be searched by name, location, specialisation and sector.
 You can also access help and guidance on choosing a chartered accountant.